Position

 How to become a Interviewer?

-3. Learn About the Industry: Understand the industry you are interviewing for.
-This knowledge helps in asking relevant questions and assessing the candidate's fit for the role.
+3. Understand Job Requirements: Familiarize yourself with the job descriptions and the skills needed for the positions you will be interviewing for.
+This knowledge helps in asking relevant questions and assessing candidates accurately.

 How long does it take to become a Interviewer?